-“Continue to floss and brush your teeth as thoroughly as you can and rub sensitive toothpaste, such as Sensodyne or Colgate, directly on to the affected area and try leaving it on overnight.”
+“Continue to floss and brush your teeth as thoroughly as you can and rub sensitive toothpaste, such as Sensodyne or Colgate, directly onto the affected area and try leaving it on overnight.”

 We all know the aggravation a wisdom tooth can cause, but thankfully there are a few simple things you can do to soothe the area

-“Rinsing your mouth with warm salt water as often as you can will be good for disinfecting the area.
+“Rinsing your mouth with warm salt water as often as you can be good for disinfecting the area.
 Using a mouthwash which is suitable for gum problems and that you are not allergic to is also good.
 Keep the area cold by using a cool pack or a packet of frozen vegetables wrapped in a towel and continue to clean your wisdom teeth thoroughly, even if it’s painful to do so.”

-If you experience facial swelling or you struggle to open your mouth properly you should seek dental advice.
+If you experience facial swelling or struggle to open your mouth properly you should seek dental advice.

 It’s not normal to see blood when you brush your teeth, or for your gums to bleed during the day.

 “This may be a result of gum disease and your gums will continue to bleed until your oral health improves.”

 “So, make sure you clean in between your teeth with floss or interdental brushes and follow up with a thorough toothbrush clean twice a day with fluoride toothpaste.”